dbgjerez/ocp-HTPasswd-file-provider/README.md

 # OCP User configuration

-> :warning: **Be very careful** This repository is used to create a new user provider **only for testing**.
+The motivation is to create a project for each user and became itself admin.

 > :warning: This repository has been checked in OCP 4.10

-The motivation is to create a project for each user and became itself admin.
+> :warning: ```script.sh``` supposes that you have created previously the htpasswd secret and the OAuth server.

 # Prerequisites
 * OC cli
-* htpasswd utility
+* HTPasswd

 # Configuration
 ## User lists